Find Affordable College Courses

 Biological & Biomedical Sciences Student Demographics at UW - La Crosse

-Take a look at the following statistics related to the make-up of the biological and biomedical sciences majors at University of Wisconsin - La Crosse.
+Take a look at the following statistics related to the make-up of the biological & biomedical sciences majors at University of Wisconsin - La Crosse.

 UW - La Crosse Biological & Biomedical Sciences Master’s Program

-Of the 26 students who graduated with a master’s in biological and biomedical sciences from UW - La Crosse in 2021, 50% were men and 50% were women.
-Nationwide, master's degree programs only see 40% men graduate in biological and biomedical sciences each year.
-UW - La Crosse does a better job at serving the male population as it supports 10% more men than average.
+For the most recent academic year available, 40% of biological & biomedical sciences master's degrees went to men and 60% went to women.
+Nationwide, master's degree programs only see 34% men graduate in biological & biomedical sciences each year.
+UW - La Crosse does a better job at serving the male population as it supports 6% more men than average.

 undefined

-Of the students who received a biological and biomedical sciences master's degree from UW - La Crosse, 96% were white.
+Of the students who received a biological & biomedical sciences master's degree from UW - La Crosse, 80% were white.
 This is above average for this degree on the natiowide level.

-The following table and chart show the race/ethnicity for students who recently graduated from University of Wisconsin - La Crosse with a master's in biological and biomedical sciences.
+The following table and chart show the race/ethnicity for students who recently graduated from University of Wisconsin - La Crosse with a master's in biological & biomedical sciences.

 undefined